elbywan/wretch/README.md

 ## Custom Fetch Implementation

 You can provide a custom fetch implementation using the `.fetchPolyfill()` method.
-This is useful for:

-- Adding custom middleware or instrumentation to all requests
-- Using alternative fetch implementations
-- Mocking fetch in tests
-- Adding performance monitoring
+This is useful for for a variety of use cases including mocking, adding logging, timing, or other custom behavior to all requests made through a wretch instance.

 ```js
 import wretch from "wretch"